-Passive income is great at almost at any level, but true passive income still needs your continuous education and attention to manage it.
+Passive income is great at almost any level, but true passive income still needs your continuous education and attention to manage it.

 Today I see people preparing to retire with pensions, investments, or mutual fund dividends that they know little about.
 I do not know anyone who wants to lower their standard of living in the years of life that can be the most rewarding.
 Yet today’s retirement teaches hands-off money management, settling for a lower standard of living, downsizing your appetite for living, and finding a blue plate special at 4:00 pm.
 I believe the entire idea of someone else planning and managing your lifestyle for the next 30 years should in itself be retired.
 This is where financial literacy comes in.

 What is Financial Literacy & How Does it Lead to Financial Control

 Before age 38 I did not really comprehend the power of passive income and financial control.
 I was more of a big game hunter, and I let others manage my heavily taxed income.
 I had a few financial wins, but I also had a few too many losses.
 Big wins and bigger losses are not a recipe for success.
 After two separate market collapses hit my balance sheet 45% to the negative, I knew I had to make some real changes.

 Having an open mind helped me make these changes.
 It was at that time that I learned about a concept taught by Robert Kiyosaki: financial literacy with execution equals control.
 He was not a weekend guru but a person who actually had implemented his own money in exactly what he was teaching.
 This was someone who was in the trenches executing his passion before he imparted his wisdom and experience to others.
 The simplicity of it was the power behind it: learning how to manage your money and invest for cash flow by building it once and letting it pay you for years to come.
 And trust me, no one will manage your money better than you will.
 No one.